nielsen2e/altschool-cloud-exercises/Exercise  01/exercise 01.md

 ## Solution:
 <ol>
-   <li>Download Vitual Box (A Virtualization software that aids in the use of linux OS.
+   <li>Download Virtual Box (A Virtualization software that aids in the use of linux OS).
    </li>

-   <li>Download Vagrant (amd64 for 64-bit computers and 686 for other processors.
+   <li>Download Vagrant (amd64 for 64-bit computers and 686 for other processors).
    </li>

    <li>Go to your terminal (Gitbash preferably) and create a folder boxes and cd into boxes and create another folder ubuntu and cd into ubuntu.